jesslyn-yap/IMLB/README.md

 If time permits:

 * Single-task learning approach to predict other TF in GM12878
-* Incorporate k-mer embeddings or shallow CNN features into LightGBM
+* Incorporate k-mer embeddings into LightGBM
 * Add DNase-seq features